burke/zeus/docs/overview.md

 Zeus is composed of three components:

-1. [The Master Process](../go/zeusmaster).
+1. [The Coordinator Process](../go/zeuscoordinator).
 This is written in Go, and coordinates all the other processes.
 It connects Clients to Workers and handles reloading when files change.

 2. [Clients](../go/zeusclient).
 The Client is also written in Go.
-It sends a command to the Master, and has its streams wired up to a Command process, to make it appear to be running locally.
+It sends a command to the Coordinator, and has its streams wired up to a Command process, to make it appear to be running locally.

 3. [Workers/Commands](../rubygem).
 These are the target application.
-A small shim, written in the target language, manages the communication between the application and the Master process, and boots the application in phases.
-Though the Master and Client are completely language-agnostic, currently ruby is the only language for which a Worker shim exists.
+A small shim, written in the target language, manages the communication between the application and the Coordinator process, and boots the application in phases.
+Though the Coordinator and Client are completely language-agnostic, currently ruby is the only language for which a Worker shim exists.

 If you've read Tony Hoare's (or C.A.R.
 Hoare's) "Communicating Sequential Processes", [`csp.pdf`](http://www.usingcsp.com/cspbook.pdf) might be a bit helpful in addition to this document.
 I haven't studied the math enough for it to be fully correct, but it gets some of the point across.

 See: [`terminology.md`](terminology.md)

-## Master Process
+## Coordinator Process

 ### Logical Modules